MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 4. For the **ServiceLocation** key, create two keys if they do not exist, named **EnterpriseCertification** and **EnterprisePublishing**.

-    When you create these keys, do not change the Name of "(Default)", but edit them to set the Value data:
+    For the string value that's automatically created for these keys, do not change the Name of "(Default)", but edit the string to set the Value data:

     - For **EnterpriseCertification**, paste your CertificationExtranetDistributionPointUrl value.